rplab/Bacterial-Identification/README.md

 ## Links to Data

 Shared data, including all 21000 manually labeled 3D regions of interest.
+#### Full Data
-- [filename for all extracted Vibrio volumes and labels, as one .npz file]
+- https://www.dropbox.com/s/kefg025910tgz5x/vibrio_data_labels.npz?dl=0 - .npz file for all of the extracted Vibrio volumes (potential bacteria voxels) and corresponding labels.
+See readme_data.txt below.
-- [filename for all extracted Pseudomonas volumes, one .npz file]
+- https://www.dropbox.com/s/hi6d1xejnkxz5m2/pseudomonas_data_labels.npz?dl=0 - .npz file for all of the extracted Pseudomonas volumes (potential bacteria voxels) and corresponding labels.
+See readme_data.txt below.
-- readme_data.txt : Information about the above image and label files.
+- https://www.dropbox.com/s/tj9ewdh9zp1mtfc/readme_data.txt?dl=0 : Information about the above image and label files.

+#### Example Scan
-- [filename for images making up a full 3D scan of the anterior "bulb" region of one larval zebrafish]
+- https://www.dropbox.com/s/oh1awp1n6fg45ow/example_vibrio_bulb_images.zip?dl=0 - zip file of images making up a full 3D scan of the anterior "bulb" region of one larval zebrafish.
+For labels see below.
-- [filename for all manual labels, and the CNN classifications, for the "bulb" scan above, as one .npz file]
+- https://www.dropbox.com/s/imo1nkoq7hctuzg/vibrio_test_labels_voxels.npz?dl=0 - .npz file containing the locations of detected potential bacteria, all lab member's manual labels, and the CNN classifications, for the "bulb" scan above.
+- https://www.dropbox.com/s/feupox8m29gkodr/readme_example_scan.txt?dl=0 - readme for the example scan.

 ### Notes on the images and the npz file
 Each extracted image is 28x28x8 px (4.5 x 4.5 x 8 um), normalized such that it has a standard deviation of 1 and zero mean.